 The first Coronavirus case recorded in Nepal was confirmed on 23 January 2020, when a 31-year-old student returned from Wuhan, China.
 It was also the first case in South Asian countries.
 As the cases were increasing, Nepal declared a country-wide lockdown on 24 March 2020.

-Nepal initiates Lockdown after confirming the second case on 23 March 2020.
-Likewise, Nepal confirms its first death due to Coronavirus on 14 May 2020.
+Nepal initiates lockdown after confirming the second case on 23 March 2020.
+Likewise, Nepal confirms its first death due to the coronavirus on 14 May 2020.
 After four long months, the lockdown comes to an end.
-Only partial business areas were opened and schools were closed as usual.
+Only partial business areas were opened, and schools were closed as usual.

-The second wave of Coronavirus highly affected Nepal which compels to Lockdown again.
+The second wave of coronavirus highly affected Nepal, which compels to lockdown again.
 The lockdown didn’t last long but was highly affected.
-Hospitals were overwhelmed by patients; the medical staff was infected as well.
+Patients flooded hospitals, and the medical staff caught an infection as well.

 Is Nepal Safe from Coronavirus?

 No country is safe from Coronavirus.
 Every year a new variant is discovered.
-Talking about the safety of Coronavirus in Nepal, since the outbreak of the Omicron variant, the wave has affected Nepal too.
+Talking about the safety of the coronavirus in Nepal, since the outbreak of the Omicron variant, the wave has affected Nepal too.
 Cases increased rapidly.

 Considering the safety in Nepal, the virus has less impact than in any other country.
 The neighboring country, India, faces a huge loss in the second wave.
 Thanks to God, Nepal has not experienced such a huge loss.
 However, the number of deaths has climbed to over 11,000.

 As the number of infected people is increasing, the recovery number is also increasing in Nepal.
 In comparison to the initial phase, the number of infected people has relatively decreased.
-As the days are passing the situation is getting better.
+As the days pass, the situation is getting better.

 Nepal is hardly safe from Coronavirus.
-However, the danger possessed by the country is low.
+However, the country doesn't pose much of a threat.

 Is it safe to travel to Nepal for Coronavirus?